midhunkalarikkal/FullDomain/Notes/js.md

 `Promise.all`
 --------------
-Promise.all is a method in JavaScript that takes an iterable (e.g., an array) of promises as input and returns a single promise.
-This new promise fulfills with an array of results when all the input promises have been fulfilled, or it rejects with the reason of the first promise that rejects.
+Promise.all() takes an iterable (usually an array) of promises and returns a single Promise that:
+  Resolves when all the input promises are fulfilled.
+  The resolved value is an array of results in the same order as the input.

+  Rejects immediately if any one of the input promises is rejected.
+  It will reject with the reason of the first promise that rejects.
+  Other promises continue running, but their results are ignored.

 `Promise.allSettled`
 ---------------------